ImperialCollegeLondon/champ/README.md

    Jobs will be stored and submitted from the specified location.
-You can skip this step in which case job files will be stored in `portal_jobs` in the same directory as the portal source code.
+You can skip this step in which case job files will be stored in `portal_jobs` in the same directory as the CHAMP source code.
 1. Django's usual method for serving static files during development doesn't work within OOD so run the below command to have Apache serve them instead: